-Through Trustpilot, they were able to send an automated message 7 days after the customers purchase.
-A great tactic to implement for sites with a large amount of products.
+Through Trustpilot, they were able to send an automated message 7 days after the customer’s purchase.
+A great tactic to implement for sites with a large number of products.

 3. Dollar Shave Club – referrals through social media

 What hasn’t already been said about the Dollar Shave Club?
-It’s been 3 years since their hilarious ad premiered on YouTube and it has amassed 20 million views in that time.
+It’s been 3 years since their hilarious ad premiered on YouTube and it has amassed 20 million views at that time.